inglombardi/bluethoot_pipe_realtime_system/README.md

 Temporary files and named pipes are automatically removed by pipeline.py and run_all.sh.

+# Summary of the Processes (High level sorting)

+--- High
+# BASH: run_all.sh ----------> the automation of the whole process
+# Python: test_pipe.py ------> the implementation of the test plan for pipeline.py
+# Python: pipeline.py -------> the real "main"
+# Python: median_filter.py --> Preprocessing phaese #2
+# C    : aoa_to_1d.c --> Preprocessing phase #1
+--- Low

 # Linux pills

-The typical C compiler in Linux system is gcc (GNU C Compiler)
+The typical C compiler in Linux system is gcc (GNU C Compiler).

+Syntax to reach /mnt:
+cd /mnt/c/Users/....../AAA_Tool_development_workspace/Routing  (in my case)

 Syntax to build a binary executable
  $ gcc-o <exec_name> <source_code>.c